Transforming Supply Chains: A Data-Driven Approach

 Identify data owners and stewards across business units to ensure accountability.

-Define naming conventions and standards aligned with international norms such as ISO 8000 for data quality and master data exchange — critical when systems and processes span countries and functions.
+Define naming conventions and standards aligned with international norms such as ISO 8000 for data quality and master data exchange—critical when systems and processes span countries and functions.

 This foundational work did more than enable system integration; it made the organisation conscious of the data dependencies underlying planning algorithms and forecasting models.
-Master data became not just a technical artefact, but a business asset.
+Master data became not just a technical artefact but a business asset.

 Step 2: Data Governance that Scales

-A governance board with representation from operations, supply chain, IT and finance
+A governance board with representation from operations, supply chain, IT, and finance.

-Clear roles: data controllers, stewards and subject matter experts
+Clear roles: data controllers, stewards, and subject matter experts.

-Policies for data quality metrics, validation rules and escalation paths
+Policies for data quality metrics, validation rules, and escalation paths.

 Step 3: Data Mapping and Integration

 The heart of the project was the technical integration layer: mapping local operational data into a harmonised European view.
+We approached this in three phases:

-Semantic mapping of fields — aligning terms like “forecast,” “order point,” and “net requirements” across systems
+Semantic mapping of fields—aligning terms like “forecast,” “order point,” and “net requirements” across systems.

-Cross-system reconciliation and checks to ensure that master production schedules, transfers, and local forecasts feed reliably into European-level planning tools
+Cross-system reconciliation and checks to ensure that master production schedules, transfers, and local forecasts feed reliably into European-level planning tools.

 Mapping was not merely about matching fields; it involved reconciling business logic embedded in different replenishment and forecasting engines.
 This is a frequent blind spot in supply chain data work: two systems can have identical field names but very different interpretations.
 Our integration layer codified these business rules explicitly, reducing ambiguity and error.